glouppe/info8006-introduction-to-ai/pacman/README.md

 		* 1 point : correct component.
 		* 0 point: incorrect component.

-2. **Graphs** - 1 point
+2. **Plots** - 1 point
 	* **Presence** - 0.4 point
-		* 0.4 point : graphs present.
+		* 0.4 point : plots present.
-		* 0 point: no graph.
+		* 0 point: no plot.
-	* **Readability** - 0.2 point: ease to understand the information given by the graphs and quality of their descriptions.
+	* **Readability** - 0.2 point: ease to understand the information given by the plots and quality of their descriptions.
-	* **Scale** - 0.4 point: consistency of the graphs between each other and ease to compare them visually.
+	* **Scale** - 0.4 point: consistency of the plots between each other and ease to compare them visually.

 3. **Discussion** - 3 points
 	* **Question 1** - 0.3 point